transitionnetwork/Humhub-Transition/docs/README.md

 ## Overview

 - On account creation, add membership to a space based on the profile field "Country"
+- Change the "Spaces" top menu button URL to add a filter showing oldest spaces first
 - Theme based on Clean Theme

 ## Installation